Skip to Content

 I am an analyst at Quantium, a data analytics firm, where I work in a team focused on providing analytical support to one of Australia's biggest banks.
 Day to day I work on projects which help the bank allocate their marketing budgets more efficiently.

 This may involve building a model to predict which customers are thinking of leaving the bank, the bank can then contact these customers to try and retain their business.
 I have also built a model to predict which customers are likely to take up certain products, this information can help inform marketing strategies.
-Other things that I do include analysing customer behavior such as when and where they are spending their money which provides the bank with valuable insight into their customers.
+Other things that I do include analysing customer behaviour such as when and where they are spending their money which provides the bank with valuable insight into their customers.

 I really value the study that I did at Massey and I am really lucky because I apply things that I learnt everyday in my job.
 Studying at Massey gave me a strong background and exposure to coding and using statistical software which has definitely came in handy, along with a strong background in regression and predictive modelling techniques which make up a large component of my work these days.